obiwankenoobi/JS-for-humans/lib/event_loop.md

 run()
 ```

-Pretty similar to the old piece of code - only now we use asynchronous concept and  `setImmediate` to leave the stack clean.
+Pretty similar to the old piece of code - only now we use asynchronous programming and  `setImmediate` to leave the stack clean.
 So let's see how the stack will look like:

 ```js
 1:start() // <== "im started" return